keinguyen/web-template/README.md

 At `src/views/_layouts/layout.pug`, there is a script with variable `staticJsAssetsPath`, update that variable to server js path, and it will load correctly chunks files

+## 7. Single language mode
+Just remove folder `src/locales`

-## 7. Site favicon
+## 8. Site favicon
 Use this online tool: https://realfavicongenerator.net/ to get the site favicon package and put it in `app/assets/site`

-## 8. Single language mode
-Just remove folder `src/locales`

-## 9. Run production server
-Use `http-server` package in npm to run local server at `dist` folder